andrewrgarcia/voxelforge/README.md

 VoxelForge is a high-performance Python package written in C++ for creating and manipulating voxel models with advanced spatial data structures like octrees and graph representations.
 Designed to facilitate integration with machine learning and deep learning workflows, VoxelForge is ideal for applications that require complex spatial data processing and analysis.

+## Key Features

+- Efficient voxel manipulation and storage using C++.
+- Spatial indexing with octree structures for fast query performance.
+- Integration of voxel data into graph structures for advanced modeling and analysis.
+- Flexible data identity for voxels, supporting simple integers by default or complex data types like strings and dictionaries.

 ## Installation

 Install VoxelForge easily using pip: